Melasma At A Glance

 Melasma is caused by a combination of genes, UV rays, and hormones.
 It is more common in pregnancy & may occur after taking the birth control pill.

 Patchy pigmentation and upper lip darkening are signs of melasma.
-Never undertake IPL for this form of pigmentation.

 What is the best treatment for melasma?

 The optimal treatment will depend on the type of melasma you have.
 The majority of patients will have mixed melasma– this means your pigmentation lies on the surface as well as deeper in the dermal layers of your skin.
-The best method of treating this form of melasma is with a combination of creams, tablets & laser.
+The best method of treating this form of melasma is with a combination of creams, tablets & lasers.

 - Sun protection and sunscreen forms the basis of treatment.
 If you are sun exposed for 20 minutes without sun block, all the work you may have accomplished to fade your melasma will be undone.